emilmasoumi/ebpf-assembler/README.txt

 type checked during compile time.

 Instructions that have 32-bit equivalents are suffixed with `32`.
 For example:
-`mov32 r0 8` or `jne32 r1 r2 pc+4`.
-Some instructions cannot perform operations
+`mov32 r0 8` or `jne32 r1 r2 label`.
+Some instructions cannot perform
-on certain bit-sizes and will in such cases default to a lower bit-size.
+operations on certain bit-sizes and will in such cases default to a lower bit-size.

 Emitting function calls is not possible, as the implementation of the called function must be present during compile-time of the assembler.
 Emitting calls